Ignatz007007/Ignatz007007/README.md

 Yo!
-My name is Ignacy, though Igantz sounds better in english, doesn't it?
+My name is Ignacy, though Ignatz sounds better in english, doesn't it?
 <hr>
 I am currently studying programming at my High School, though I am considering switching to pursue something more biology-oriented instead.
 I'd prefer a mix of both, we'll see where that takes me. <br>
 Right now I'm focusing on studying python, though I also know the basic front-end trifecta and PHP.